 Interests: Energy markets and climate change.
 Water management.
 Fisheries policy.
-Uncertainty and Bayesian learning.
 The impact of environmental quality on market outcomes.

-Works in progress
+Selected works in progress

+“The value of mass information: Search in the Google era.”
 With Christopher J. Costello and Michael B. Ward.

 “Alternate explanations for the blue paradox do not withstand statistical scrutiny.”
 With Kyle C. Meng, Gavin G. McDonald and Christopher J. Costello.
 Published in Proceedings of the National Academy of Sciences, 115 (52), E12124–E12125, 2018.
 (Paper.
 Ungated.
 Code.)

 “The Blue Paradox: Preemptive Overfishing in Marine Reserves.”
 With Kyle C. Meng, Gavin G. McDonald and Christopher J. Costello.
 Published in Proceedings of the National Academy of Sciences, 116 (12), 5319–5325, 2019.
 (Paper.
 Ungated.
 Code.
 Blog post and media coverage.)

 “Protecting marine mammals, turtles and birds by rebuilding global fisheries.”
 With Matthew G. Burgess and others.
 Published in Science, 359 (6381) 1255–31258, 2018.
 (Paper.
 Ungated.
 Code.
 Blog post and media coverage.)